imdeepmind/Something/README.md

 # Something
-ShilpiJS is an API builder
+Something is an API builder